jgeumlek/jgeumlek.github.io/_pages/cv.md

 Work experience
 ======

+* 2021 - Present: Data Scientist
+  * Kaiser Permanente, Medical Informatics
+  * Designing, training, and maintaining models.
+  * Technologies used include the usual suspects of Python-based ML workflows.
+  * Large-scale experience using TensorFlow and Apache Spark.
+  * Example of a task: predicting ICD10 codes (diagnoses) from encounter data, and using historical data with an LSTM.

 * 2019 - 2020: Associate-In (teaching a course) / Lecturer
   * University of California San Diego
   * Instructor Of Record